 To address the rapid growth of mobile internet consumption, we have deployed a combination of panel and census based measurement to capture internet, video and other media on mobile, smartphone, and tablet devices.
 In the U.S., Nielsen has deployed our mobile software development kit (SDK) to offer a comprehensive mobile advertising and content measurement for our media clients.
 In addition, our census demographic measurement uses the world's largest mobile demographic data set through our data enrichment providers.
-We offer mobile measurement and analytic services in 29 countries worldwide, including the United States, where we are a leader in the market for mobile audience measurement, and are focused on expanding our presence in other markets.
+We offer mobile measurement and analytic services in 34 countries worldwide, including the United States, where we are a leader in the market for mobile audience measurement, and are focused on expanding our presence in other markets.

-Total Audience Measurement
+Nielsen Total Audience Measurement

 Consumer choice is driving how content is viewed, and it is fundamentally changing the business of TV, advertising, and measurement.
-Consumer choice is driving how content is viewed, and it is driving change in how the business of TV advertising and measurement.
-We are connecting all of our video measurement capabilities together in a comprehensive solution covering clients "Total Audience" for content and campaigns across all consumer access points.
+We are connecting all of our video measurement capabilities together in a comprehensive solution covering clients "total audience" for content and campaigns across all consumer access points.
 We are also providing the industry's first comparable metrics, which provides true comparability across TV & Digital.
 These metrics have been developed to enable more flexible business models that support both linear and dynamic models of delivering ads and content in which the industry can choose on how best to leverage to transact billions of advertising transactions against.
 Total Content Ratings combines the total audience for a program or content regardless of the mode of access, including SVOD.
 Total Ad Ratings includes ratings for ads regardless of where and how they are consumed, providing flexibility for dynamic ad insertion across all screens.